Projects

 Glenluce Public Hall

-The Trust continues to manage the hall and public toilets on behalf of the Council, with the current management agreement due for renewal on 31 March 2025.
+The Trust continues to manage the hall and public toilets on behalf of the Council.

-There have been some exciting new activities at the Hall this year, including badminton, youth arts award activities and a new monthly Craft Group that now meets every third Wednesday of the month.
-Post Office service is available every Tuesday from 11.30am-12.30pm.
+Our regular weekly activities are continuing.
+The Post Office service is available every Tuesday from 11.30am-12.30pm.
 Boccia-New Age Curling meets every Monday 10.30am-12 noon and every Thursday 1.30-3.00pm.
 Chair Tai Chi meets every Wednesday from 11am-12.00 noon.
-Yoga groups meet regularly at the hall and there have been a variety of fun social activities including drumming and children’s parties.
-Our meeting room is an alternative private and quiet space for smaller groups or individual study that is also available to hire.
-Keep an eye on the Old Luce Development Trust and Glenluce Public Hall Facebook pages for regular updates of what’s on.
+The new Glenluce Craft Group and Barbara Belkachem’s pencil drawing sessions also now meet once a month.
+A yoga group meets regularly in six-week blocks at the hall and there have been a variety of fun social activities this year including bagpipe lessons, cake decoration, Halloween celebrations and children’s parties.
+Keep an eye on the Trust and Hall Facebook pages for regular updates of what’s on.

 The Friends of the Hall group run a Community Shop on Tuesdays 10.30am-1pm, Thursdays 1-4pm and Saturdays 11am-2pm.
 They would welcome additional volunteers to join the shop rota, so if you’re interested in helping out, just pop in for a chat during their opening times.

-Our two new Hall Keepers appointed in 2023, Sue Murkowski and Christian Blackwood, have settled well into their new roles on a rotational basis and would be delighted to receive your hall booking enquiries online at www.oldluce.org.uk/glenluce-hall.
+Our two new Hall Keepers appointed in 2023, Sue Murkowski and Christian Blackwood, have settled well into their new roles on a rotational basis and would be delighted to receive your hall booking enquiries online for the main hall or the smaller, private meeting room downstairs at www.oldluce.org.uk/glenluce-hall.

 We are also seeking funding in the coming year for an Activities and Facilities Manager to help establish activities and events programs at the Hall, as well as the new Dunragit Community Hub.